 If all speech is protected by the First Amendment, then there is less room for government restrictions.
 On the other hand, if we allow the government to regulate free speech, then we open the door for greater government involvement in every aspect of our lives.
 This, much like McCarthyism, which sought to eradicate values viewed as a threat to the American way of life, would wind up as a grandiose witch hunt and would likely hurt America in the long run.

-Moreover, a democracy is not measured by its mainstream, law-abiding citizens.
-A democracy allows people to go out against its modes and norms.
+Moreover, democracy is not measured by its mainstream, law-abiding citizens.
+Democracy allows people to go out against its modes and norms.
 When we shut down what we are not comfortable hearing, that’s a dictatorship.

 Why bother defending something indefensible?

 It’s hard to stand up and defend the morally repugnant expressions of racists and haters.
-This is why so many people raised their eyebrows in 2017 after the “Unite the Right” rally in Charlottesville, when President Trump equated white nationalist Neo-Nazis with left-wing protestors and said there were “very fine people” on both sides and that both sides were to blame for the violence that erupted.
+This is why so many people raised their eyebrows after learning that former President Trumped approved of the rioters’ chanting “Hang Mike Pence” during their attack on the US Capital on January 6, 2021, and in 2017, after he equated white nationalist Neo-Nazis with left-wing protestors and said there were “very fine people” on both sides of the “Unite the Right” rally in Charlottesville.
 In certain circumstances, it is pretty clear that what extremists are doing or saying is wrong.
 However, outlawing the rhetoric does not change the way people think.
-A look beyond the law is needed, and measures such as raising awareness and launching education programs and changing policy should be taken to root out hate and teach tolerance.
+A look beyond the law is needed, and measures such as raising awareness and launching education programs, and changing policy should be taken to root out hate and teach tolerance.

 Inciting a call to civil war